SEDenmarkLab/molli_firstgen/README.md

 - GFN2-XTB and GFN-FF drivers for geometry optimization and property calculation
 - CREST driver for conformer-rotamer ensemble generations
 - ORCA driver for property calculations
-- **Planned** Gaussian, NWChem and PSI4 drivers
-- **Planned** Interface to `RDKit` library

-## Contributing to code

-Everyone is welcome to leave feedback, report bugs, request features, and otherwise contribute to the code through GitHub's standard toolbox.
-Several rules must be followed:

-1. Any array or matrix operation is strongly encouraged to be done with `numpy` objects and functions.
-    They have been significantly optimized by their developers and are faster than naive code.
-2. Object-oriented programming style is mandatory for the core structure
-3. Functional programming style is mandatory for the workflows
-4. Code must be autoformatted using `black` package.
-5. Use `pep8` guidelines for the coding style whenever possible.
-6. Thorough documentation and comments are encouraged
-7. Variable and functional names should be self-explanatory.

 # Requirements & Dependencies